The Transparent City

 New York: Aperture, 2006. hardcover First American edition.
 Essays on isolated regions of the former Soviet Union - little known worlds of Transdniester, Nagorno-Karabakh and perhaps most poignantly the spaceship crash zones near the Kazakh Steppe.
 Item #3205

-New York: Aperture, 2006. hardcover.
+New York: Aperture, 2006.
+Hardcover.
 Edited by Louise Downie.~Essays by James Stevenson, Katharine Conley, Gen Doy, Claire Follain, Tirza True Latimer, Jennifer Shaw and Kristine von Oehsen.
 An extraordinary couple who worked and lived together for more than 40 years, creating riveting, gender-bending photographic self-portraits eerily ahead of their time.....
 Item #3230

 New York: Aperture, 2006. hardcover.
 Essay by Roger Hargreaves.
 Though he works with an omnivorous 8x10 camera, Richard Renaldi has the roving eye of a street photographer, always searching for the brief encounter, the fleeting moment when a stranger will open his or her life to him, and, consequently, to.....
 Item #3264